MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Getting_Started.md

 However, when it comes to licensing and distribution, the desktop version and IoT versions differ. **Windows 10 IoT Enterprise offers both LTSC and SAC options**, and OEMs can choose the one they need for their devices.

+> [!NOTE]
+>
-For more information on how to reach out to a [distributor](https://aka.ms/IoTDistributorList) and how to purchase a license, please review [Licensing & Usage](./Commercialization/Licensing.md).
+> For more information on how to reach out to a [Windows IoT Distributor](https://aka.ms/IoTDistributorList) and how to purchase a license, please review [Licensing & Usage](./Commercialization/Licensing.md).

 ## Why Do Customer Choose Windows 10 IoT Enterprise?